“Prevent home fires. Protect what matters.”

 - Teach children “stop, drop, and roll” in case an article of clothing catches fire.
 Practice log rolling (sideways rolling, not somersaults).

 - Let your child know which neighbors can help in an emergency.
-Talk about how to alert them.
+Talk with your child about how to alert them.
 Enlist your neighbors in a bit of role-playing to let your child practice these skills.

 - Teach your children not to hide from firefighters.
 Firefighters in uniform can sometimes overwhelm a young child, but it is important for children to feel comfortable around them.
 Some preschools offer opportunities to meet firefighters and see their gear up close.
 These options are also available through some community events, and can provide a good discussion starter.
 If you want your child to have an opportunity to become more familiar with firefighting gear, call your local fire station for assistance.